Tai Poutini Polytechnic

 Tai Poutini Polytechnic (TPP) is a New Zealand company that aims to provide tertiary education meeting the needs of West Coast students and businesses.
 TPP's West Coast programmes include tourism and hospitality training across the retail and service sector, outdoor education training, agriculture, extractive/mining, and specialist jade and hard stone carving programmes.

 History

 In 2017, TPP received a rating of 4 from the New Zealand Qualifications Authority, the worst rating received for a polytechnic institute.
 In 2018, the New Zealand–based media company Stuff released an article about TPP criticizing Tai Poutini Polytechnic.

 On 1 April 2020, Tai Poutini Polytechnic was subsumed into Te Pūkenga (the New Zealand Institute of Skills and Technology) alongside the 15 other Institutes of Technology and Polytechnics (ITPs).

 In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that Tai Poutini Polytechnic along with NorthTec, Western Institute of Technology at Taranaki (WITT), Whitireia New Zealand and the Wellington Institute of Technology (WelTEC) would temporarily remain with Te Pūkenga until final decisions were made in early 2026.

+On 1 January 2026, it was confirmed that Tai Poutini Polytechnic would remain part of Te Pukenga until 1 January 2027.
+In late March 2026, Simmonds confirmed that Tai Poutini would be merged with the Open Polytechnic of New Zealand from 1 January 2027.